Vietnamese flock to festival, shrug off outbreak risk

-Thousands of people scaled the steps of a mountain temple in northern Vietnam on Tuesday to burn incense sticks and make spiritual offerings, shrugging off concerns about the coronavirus risks as outbreaks rage in nearby countries.
+(Corrects paragraph 2 to show the festival was to commemorate the 18 Hung kings of the Hong Bang dynasty, not specifically King Lac Long Quan)

-As many as 30,000 people were expected to visit the Hung Kings temple in Phu Tho province, authorities said, to commemorate the anniversary of the death of a semi-mythical Vietnamese king, Lac Long Quan.
+As many as 30,000 people were expected to visit the Hung Kings temple in Phu Tho province, authorities said, to honour the 18 kings of the Hong Bang dynasty.

-Visitors were met by guards offering free face masks and hand sanitizer before navigating the temple steps, measures that Do Ti Yen, 64, said were reassuring.
+Visitors were met by guards offering free face masks and hand sanitizer before navigating the temple steps, measures that Do Thi Yen, 64, said were reassuring.

 “The whole world is fighting the COVID-19 outbreak, but coming to this temple of Hung Kings, I found that the organisers have implemented very tight preventive measures,” he said.